-Craig and his wife of 45+ years, Pat, raised two daughters, mostly during their 29 year “exile” from Wisconsin—in Wilmington, NC, and Atlanta, GA, so he has experience with life in the South.
+Craig and his wife of 45+ years, Pat, raised two daughters, mostly during their 29 year “exile” from Wisconsin—in Wilmington, North Carolina, and Atlanta, Georgia, so he has experience with life in the South.
 Craig and his wife are parishioners at St. Eugene’s Catholic Church in Fox Point, where O’Connor’s work resurfaced in 2017, ironically in a homily.
 He is also a community member of the Secular Discalced Carmelites (OCDS) at Holy Hill.

 Craig’s hobbies are reading, walking, biking, golf, Japanese maples, and obviously, reading Flannery O’Connor.
-Craig has been described as a “lay academic” and has been an Osher member since 2015, particularly enjoying the History SIG, the recent Faulkner sessions and any sessions Neal Pease does.
+Craig has been described as a “lay academic” and has been an Osher member since 2015, now serving on the Volunteer Engagement and Recognition (VER) Committee.